Disaster Recovery Resources for Artists and Arts Organizations

 Prepare for Disasters Before They Happen

-NCAPER’s programs are designed to help artists and arts organizations prepare for, respond to, and recover from disasters.
-They also aim to build resilience and capacity in the arts and culture sector.
+- NCAPER’s programs are designed to help artists and arts organizations prepare for, respond to, and recover from disasters.
+Resources include the Field Guide with information regarding the Small Business Administration (SBA), FEMA resources, webinars, disaster resources, and more.